zarf-dev/proposals/0058-direct-exec-actions/README.md

 #### Story 1: Hardened Initializer Container

-As a platform operator deploying Zarf in an air-gapped environment via a Kubernetes Job, I want to run the initializer from a `scratch`-based container image containing only the Zarf binary and the init package.
+As a platform operator deploying Zarf in an air-gapped environment via a Kubernetes Job, I want to initialize a cluster with zarf from a `scratch`-based container image containing only the Zarf binary and the init package.
 Today this fails because the `git-server` component's actions require `/bin/sh`.
 With `noShell: true`, the init package's internal actions can execute directly, eliminating the need for a shell binary in the container.

 #### Story 2: Security-Compliant Package Authoring